DV

 What is the difference between RYLD and XYLD?

-RYLD (Global X Russell 2000 Covered Call ETF) tracks Russell 2000 with a covered call strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+RYLD (Global X Russell 2000 Covered Call ETF) tracks Russell 2000 with a covered call approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by Global X and Global X respectively.

 Can I hold both RYLD and XYLD?